AustinCal/Active-Directory-Add-Users-via-PowerShell-/README.md

 Adapter 1: Connects to the outside internet, providing external connectivity.
 Adapter 2: Connects to a private network, which the client machines will use to connect to the Domain Controller.

 - Use the "Desktop Experience" option during the installation and choose a custom installation file.
 The default "Administrator" username will appear, and set the password to "Password1" for the account.
+This will be the password for everything so there is now wasted time!
 ![image](https://github.com/user-attachments/assets/e24c3247-3790-4588-968f-47839427e7e6)

 # 3. Install Active Directory and Create the Domain